 The development of this collaboration between the two Cities began in 2017; and in March of 2019, the Cities entered into two separate contracts — one for the purchase of water and the other which provides for the City of Arlington to operate and maintain the Kennedale water and sewer utility systems.

 While purchasing water from a neighboring jurisdiction is rather common, an agreement for the larger city to assume the operation and maintenance of the system of a smaller jurisdiction is not.
 The two contracts were negotiated to achieve maximum efficiency and benefit for both Cities while carefully maintaining the ownership control of the utility systems by the original jurisdictions.

-Kennedale benefits from the acquisition of water at a cost lower than that of its current supply.
-The City of Arlington benefits by acquiring a large number of new customers, which will help them maintain lower rates as they amortize the cost of their two water treatment plants.
+The City of Kennedale benefits from the acquisition of water at a cost lower than that of its current supply; and the City of Arlington by acquiring a large number of new customers.
 There are also long-term environmental benefits of Kennedale eventually being able to phase out the use of its wells, slowing the depletion of groundwater.

 Finally, the operation and maintenance agreement allows Kennedale to benefit from the greater knowledge and economies of scale that allow Arlington to operate the Kennedale water distribution and sewer collection systems at a lower cost than the smaller jurisdiction could on its own.
 These lower costs will have a positive impact on Kennedale’s annual budget.

 “These two contracts and the cooperative spirit of both cities will go a long way in keeping water and sewer rates as low as possible for both; will make the most efficient use of fiscal, capital, and human resources and recognize that such can be accomplished irrespective of City boundary lines,” said City Manager George Campbell.
 “We also hope that Kennedale residents will see efficiencies and service level improvements.”